Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/staff-guide.md

 - Is the bot offline?
 If so, take a screenshot of the bot being offline.
 Once you have taken a screenshot, post the media link in the reason for denial.
 The second half of the staff verification code is /Sunbeam/
 - Quality of the bot.
 Does it provide *any* unique and interesting features?
 What is its use case?
 Is it a copy/fork of another bot?
 Be careful when dealing with these
+- Does the bot have a proper avatar (and a proper application avatar)?
+If not, *the bot should be denied*
 - **Is the bot well-known and known to be high-quality?**
 - **Is the bots owner correct (validate using other bot lists or Head Admins+ if needed), report violations to a Admin+ ASAP**
 - **Quality of bot descriptions and long description**